gauntlt/gauntlt/README.md

   * [w3af] [w3af]
   * [arachni] [arachni]

-Have questions?
-Ask us anything on the [gauntlt google group](http://bit.ly/gauntlt_group).

 ## ADD A MODULE
 See the wiki on how to add a module into gauntlt.
 We would love your contributions.